yashap/parker/packages/context-propagation/README.md

 }
 ```

 Then we just need to **set** the context when our service receives an HTTP request, and **read** the context when we log.
-This is why putting it in a library is important - we may want to set the context in one app/library (e.g. a **NestJS** middleware library), and read the context in another app/library (e.g. a logging library).
+This is why putting it in a library is important - we may want to set the context in one app/library (e.g. an **Express** middleware library), and read the context in another app/library (e.g. a logging library).
 It's key that these reads and writes access the **same instance of `ContextPropagator`**, e.g. `LogContextPropagator` above, and it's much easier to share this singleton if `LogContextPropagator` is in a library.

-An example of setting this context in **NestJS** middleware, so it gets set on every request our services receives:
+An example of setting this context in **Express** middleware, so it gets set on every request our services receives:

 ```ts
 import { LogContextPropagator } from '@parker/logging'